Edit Content

 2. Request Written Verification

 According to the FDCPA, debt collectors must provide written verification of the debt within five days of contacting you.
 If National Debt Holdings fails to do this, they may be violating your rights.
 Ask them for proof in writing that the debt is valid and they have the legal right to collect it.
+During this process, your account may be placed on hold while awaiting the necessary documentation or verification.

 3. File a Complaint with the FTC or CFPB